Mussel Farming - Simplifying the Farming Cycle

 Brendan Cook | July 21, 2017

-Simplifying the mussel farming process with portable underwater monitoring cameras such as Remotely Operated Vehicle (ROV) or surveillance cameras.
+Simplifying the mussel farming process with portable underwater monitoring cameras such as Remotely Operated Vehicle (ROV) or inspection cameras.

 Mussel farming is a mix of traditional shellfish farming and innovative and exciting aquaculture.
 As the process from seeding to market can span 18-24 months, it is important that farmers have access to tools which will keep their crop safe, are sustainable, and ultimately ensure a bountiful harvest.
 Let’s take a look at the steps involved in mussel farming and how the use of a Deep Trekker ROV can be beneficial during each stage.